Justin Bethel: Arizona Cardinals

+2012

 The Arizona Cardinals selected Bethel in the sixth round (177th overall) of the 2012 NFL draft.
 He was the first Presbyterian player selected in the NFL Draft since 1969.

-2012

 On May 15, 2012, the Arizona Cardinals signed Bethel to a four-year rookie contract.

 Bethel entered his first training camp with the Cardinals as a free safety, but was moved to cornerback by defensive coordinator Ray Horton a few weeks into camp.
 He competed with Greg Toler, Michael Adams, Crezdon Butler, A. J. Jefferson, and Jamell Fleming for a backup cornerback position.
 Head coach Ken Whisenhunt named him the sixth cornerback on the Arizona Cardinals' depth chart to begin his rookie season, behind Patrick Peterson, William Gay, Greg Toler, Jamell Fleming, and Michael Adams.

-Bethel made his professional regular season debut in the Arizona Cardinals' season-opening 20–16 win over the Seattle Seahawks.
+Bethel made his professional regular season debut in the Cardinals' season-opening 20–16 win over the Seattle Seahawks.
 On December 23, 2012, Bethel recovered Olindo Mare's blocked field goal and returned it 82-yards for a touchdown in a 28–13 loss to the Chicago Bears.
 The Cardinals finished with a 5–11 record and did not qualify for the playoffs.
-He finished his rookie season with 13 tackles.
+He finished his rookie season with 13 total tackles.